sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Pre-Augmented-STARE-Retinal-Vessel/README.md

 Tensorflow-Tiled-Image-Segmentation-Augmented-Skin-Cancer </a>, the Tiled Image Segmentation based on a simple UNet model trained by a tiledly-splitted images and masks dataset, is an effective method for the large image segmentation over 4K pixels.
 <br><br>
-It is difficult to precisely segment Retinal Blood Vessels in small images using a simple U-Net model because these vessels are typically very thin and difficult to detect.
+It is difficult to precisely segment Retinal Blood Vessels in small images using a simple UNet model because these vessels are typically very thin and difficult to detect.
 Therefore, we generate a high-resolution retinal image dataset by upscaling the original images and use it to train the UNet model to improve segmentation performance.